egumasa/engagement-annotation-project/docs/5_supplementary_tags/index.md

 ### `Internal` vs `External` conjunctive relations

-In our annotation project, we mainly focus on (with some exception!) logical connectors and text-sequencing devices that the writer uses to link argumentative elements in the discourse.
+In our annotation project, we mainly focus on logical connectors and text-sequencing devices that the writer uses to link argumentative elements in the discourse (with some exceptions!).
 This is called `internal` conjunction as it is about internal relations within the immediate discourse.

 #### `Internal` conjunctive relations